taboca/telasocial-labs/pages/drupal-pgsql-install/content.md

 This is a technote with details about a Drupal instalation.
 In this project, we have used Drupal as a system to post articles and a TelaSocial component, TagVisor, to make the articles become an animated slides experience.

+## LIVE NOTE — This article has a bounty program associated with it.
+If you are willing to participate you will get a your name here and also a reward if you are to accept the terms and conditions please visit the project at [Amazon mTurk here](https://www.mturk.com/mturk/searchbar?selectedSearchType=hitgroups&requesterId=A2R9MB4V6CG1WY)

 First let's get the basic environment so your Drupal works.
 We will need Apache2, Postgresql, PHP and configurations to these systems.

 ## Apache2